 Thinking about a career change?
 Use the Career Transition Tool to explore similar careers you may be able to transition to based on your current occupation.
 Simply enter your current career and see the results.
 Or find High Opportunity Occupations where you live, for who you are and what you aspire to be.

 Looking for workers?

-If you are an employer looking to fill vacant positions, visit the WorkBC.ca job board.
-You can create an account in a few easy steps.
-This free service is a great way to find new talent.
+If you are an employer looking to fill vacant positions, you can create an account in a few easy steps and post your job opportunities.

 Curious about the hiring process during physically distancing times?

-Many business locations may be closed to in-person activities, but employers are using virtual ways to hire new workers.
+Some business locations may continue to operate with reduced in-person activities, but many employers are using virtual ways to hire new workers.
 Email, phone and video meetings allow for safe interactions and physical distancing.
-Learn how to power up your job search with new skills for writing your resume, preparing for an interview and developing your networking skills.
+Check out the Job Application Tips page to get advice on writing a resumé and cover letter, preparing for an interview and developing your networking skills.

 Concerned about health and safety in the workplace?